 Barbara has two children and receives tax credits.
 In June her eldest child, Julie, leaves school and starts work.
 Barbara contacts us straight away to tell us about the change.
 We note the change, but by mistake record that Julie left school in March.
 Barbara contacts us to let us know of the mistake as soon as she receives her revised award notice, but we do not correct it until September.
-We would correct the decision so that it removes Julie from the award from 1 June and would get rid of any overpayment from March to 1 June.
-Because Barbara has met her responsibilities, but we did not meet ours, we do not ask Barbara to pay back all of the overpayment that occurred from 1 June until we corrected the error.
+Because she met her responsibilities, but we did we did not meet ours, we do not ask Barbara to pay back all of the overpayment.